whatsapp-flutter/whatsapp-flutter.github.io/docs/methods/messages/seen-a-message.md

 sidebar_position: 8
 ---

-Read (Seen) the messages received by the specified phone number, using message id.
+Mark messages as read (seen) for the specified phone number using message ID.

 ```dart
 await whatsapp.markAsRead(